2009 1 oz Australian Gold Lunar Year of the Ox

 |100 AUD denomination||39.34 mm||999.9||31.10658 g||31.10347g||1|

-The Perth Mint issued the Australian Lunar Year of the Mouse gold coin in 1996 and 2008.
+The Perth Mint issued the Australian Lunar Year of the Ox gold coin in 1997 and 2009

-The reverse (year 2008) displays a serene mouse on a bed of stones.
-Inscribed under the mouse is the text “Year of the Mouse”, to the left is the letter “P” which stands for Perth Mint, and above it is the Chinese character for “mouse.
+The reverse (year 2009) displays a peaceful ox lying in the grass.
+Inscribed under the ox is the text “Year of the Ox”, above it is the Chinese character for “ox”, and the letter “P” which stands for Perth Mint.

-The Australian Lunar Year of the Mouse (1996 and 2008) bullion coin is 99.99% fine gold or 24 carats.
+The Australian Lunar Year of the Ox (1997 and 2009) bullion coin is 99.99% fine gold or 24 carats.
 This means that the coin is exclusively made of pure gold and is free of metallic impurities.
-Both editions of the Australian Lunar Year of the Mouse gold coin weigh exactly one troy ounce (31.1 grams) each.
+Both editions of the Australian Lunar Year of the Ox gold coin weigh exactly one troy ounce (31.1 grams) each.

 When placing an order through our online shop, you can choose to have the products sent to your local post office or to collect them at our shop in Copenhagen.